cedoor/brexit-lang/README.md

 ### Destroy instances

-To destroy instances from AWS run the following command:
+Finally, to destroy instances from AWS run the following command:

 ```bash
 terraform destroy
 ```

+At this point if you want you can do another analysis with a new cluster.

 ## :chart_with_upwards_trend: Development